chiphuyen/lazynlp/README.md

 There are several major dumps of URLs available that you can use.

 #### Reddit URLs
-This is [the link to all submissions to Reddit by months](https://files.pushshift.io/reddit/submissions/)'s .
+This is [the link to all submissions to Reddit by months](https://files.pushshift.io/reddit/submissions/).
 You can download the raw dump and process to get the links.
-However, keep in mind that each of these dumps is huge (100MB - 1GB).
+Keep in mind that each of these dumps is huge (100MB - 1GB).

-[@jcpeterson](https://github.com/jcpeterson) is kind enough to provide a list of deduplicated links with at least 3 karmas that you can download [here](https://drive.google.com/file/d/1hRtA3zZ0K5UHKOQ0_8d0BIc_1VyxgY51/view?usp=sharing).
+[@jcpeterson](https://github.com/jcpeterson) is kind enough to provide a list of deduplicated links with at least 3 karma that you can download [here](https://drive.google.com/file/d/1hRtA3zZ0K5UHKOQ0_8d0BIc_1VyxgY51/view?usp=sharing).

 There are about 23M URLs from between 2015-06 to 2018-10, of which around 40 - 60 \% are bad URLs (URLs no longer exist or aren't scraper-friendly).
 It means that after you've downloaded and cleaned all good URLs from this, you should have approx 10M webpages or 50GB of pure text.